huggingface/blog/bert-cpu-scaling-part-1.md

 <figure class="image">
   <img alt="Batch scaling experiment for PyTorch and Tensorflow" src="assets/19_benchmark_2021_part1/imgs/batch_scaling_exp_throughput.svg" style="width:100%"/>
-<figcaption>Figure 9.
+<figcaption>Figure 10.
 Sum throughput with respect to number of instances for a total batch size of 8</figcaption>
 </figure>
 <br>

 ## 9. Conclusion

-Through this blog post, we covered out-of-box BERT inference performance results one can expect for PyTorch and TensorFlow, from a simple PyPi install and without further tuning.
+Through this blog post, we covered out-of-box BERT inference performance one can expect for PyTorch and TensorFlow, from a simple PyPi install and without further tuning.
+It is important to highlight results provided here reflects out-of-the-box framework setup hence, they might not provide the absolute best performances.
+We decided to not include optimizations as part of this blog post to focus on hardware and efficiency.
+Optimizations will be discussed in the second part! 🚀

-We covered and discussed the impact, and the importance of setting the processor affinity along with the trade-off betweeen the targetted problem size, and the number of cores required for achieving the task.
-Also, it is important to define the criteria to be used when optimizing your deployment _(i.e. latency vs throughput)_ as the setups might be totally different.
+Then, we covered and detailed the impact, and the importance of setting the thread affinity along with the trade-off between the target problem size, and the number of cores required for achieving the task.
+Also, it is important to define **which criteria**  _(i.e. latency vs throughput)_ to use when optimizing your deployment as the resulting setups might be totally different.

-On a more general note, small problem sizes (_short sequences and/or small batchs_) might require much less cores to achieve the best possible latency than big problems (_very long sequences and/or big batchs_).
+On a more general note, small problem sizes (_short sequences and/or small batchs_) might require much fewer cores to achieve the best possible latency than big problems (_very long sequences and/or big batchs_).

 It is interesting to cover all these aspects when thinking about the final deployment platform as it might cut the cost of the infrastructure drastically.
 For instance, our 48 cores machine charges **4.848\$/h** whereas a smaller instances with only 8 cores lowers the cost to **0.808\$/h**, leading to a **6x cost reduction**.

+Last but not least, many of the knobs discussed along this blog post can be automatically tuned through a [launcher script](https://github.com/huggingface/tune/blob/main/launcher.py) highly inspired from the original script made by Intel and available [here](https://github.com/intel/intel-extension-for-pytorch/blob/master/intel_pytorch_extension_py/launch.py).
+The launcher script is able to automatically starts your python process(es) with the correct thread affinity, effectively splitting resources across instances along with many other performances tips!
+We will detail many of this tips in the second part 🧐.

-In a follow-up blog post, we will detail more advanced settings and tuning techniques to decrease model latency even further, such as:
+In the follow-up blog post, we will detail more advanced settings and tuning techniques to decrease model latency even further, such as:
+- Launcher script walk-through
 - Tuning the memory allocation library
 - Using Linux's Transparent Huge Pages mechanisms
 - Using vendor-specific Math/Parallel libraries